Glycolic Acid Anti-Wrinkle Face Cream

 - The eyelid folds are sensitive.
 Of course, do not get glycolic acid in your eyes.
 This means do not apply it so close to the eyes that it melts into the eyes as the product warms to skin temperature.

 - If your skin develops irritation, an injury, a sunburn or windburn or a rash, you must not apply glycolic acid to those areas of your skin.
 Wait until your skin is entirely healed plus at least 2 weeks.
 Glycolic acid will further irritate irritated skin, compounding the inflammation, preventing healing and possibly resulting in scarring or dyspigmentation.
-This includes skin irritated from wind or sun, irritating skin medicines such as acne medicines or tretenoin (Retin A and Renova) or procedures such as electrolysis, laser, chemical peels, waxing etc.
+This includes skin irritated from wind or sun, irritating skin medicines such as acne medicines or tretinoin (Retin A and Renova) or procedures such as electrolysis, laser, chemical peels, microdermabrasion, dermaplaning, microneedling, waxing etc.

 - Irritated skin can develop permanent darkening in response to sunlight.
 Do not expose irritated skin to the sun until the skin has returned to normal.